MP Estate Planning UK

 Exchange accounts, software wallets and hardware wallets

-Typical assets include exchange accounts (for example Coinbase), mobile or desktop wallets, and hardware devices like Ledger or Trezor.
+Typical digital assets include exchange accounts (for example Coinbase or Kraken), mobile or desktop software wallets, and hardware devices like Ledger or Trezor.
+Each stores crypto differently and requires different access credentials.

 Private keys and logins are the gateway.
-Without them executors may not gain access to the asset.
+Without them, executors may never gain access to the asset — and unlike a frozen bank account, there is no Probate Registry process that compels a blockchain to release funds.

 Tokens beyond Bitcoin and Ethereum

-Where a token is held affects how easy it is to report and value for the estate.
+Where a token is held affects how easy it is to locate, report and value for the estate.
+Decentralised finance (DeFi) positions — staking, lending, liquidity pools — add another layer of complexity because they may not appear on a simple exchange statement.

 NFTs and digital collectibles